MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Get-MgTeamChannelFileFolderContent.md

 # Get-MgTeamChannelFileFolderContent

 ## SYNOPSIS
-Get content for the navigation property filesFolder from teams
+The content stream, if the item represents a file.

 ## SYNTAX